lopes/zola.386/README.md

 As said, Disqus is supportted, but besides setting the username in `config.toml`, you also must to put a `disqus = true` extra option on the pages where Disqus will be enable --this gives you the freedom to enable or disable comments on certain posts.
 You can use the extra option `image` on each page, to represent that post.

 Under the `label_` variables, you can set names to better localize your site.
+Note that you can change the language of a single page, by using `page.extra.lang`, which causes `<html lang="">` to change only on that page.
 A theme to provide information for its owner and SEO-friendly.

 ### Other files
 The `content\_index.md` file must be properly configured to provide better experience.
 Check out this file for more information.